appinventortojava/appinventor/README.md

 This version and all versions of App Inventor have two parts, the web interface and a build server (that packages apks, etc.)

+To download a copy, click on the download Zip icon at the top left hand side

 Running a local version of Web Interface:

 Cd into the appinventor folder